sammy17/bombs-n-balloons/README.md

 4. Connect the VGA port of the FPGA to a monitor and connect the joystick if available.
 5. Reset the game: reset is connect to the 4th switch (SW[3]) in the Nexys A7 board (feel free to change this before bitstream generation if needed).
 6. Play the game!

+### Running the game without the joystick
+Bombs & Balloons can be played using the onboard buttons in the FPGA board instead of the joystick.
+Following changes are required before bitstream generation if you want to use the onboard buttons.

+1. Uncomment the `define NOJSTK line at https://github.com/sammy17/bombs-n-balloons/blob/6152e6a6e4e00bf8bc2bac355a25489abe88c7a4/bombs_and_balloons.srcs/sources_1/imports/Desktop/PmodJSTK/PmodJSTK.srcs/PmodJSTK_Demo.v#L47

+2. Uncomment the following three lines in the constriant file. https://github.com/sammy17/bombs-n-balloons/blob/9d5d23ad40dfa8664d0fbbc36f0eb9ea6b89246e/bombs_and_balloons.srcs/constrs_1/new/Nexys-A7-100T-Master.xdc#L153 https://github.com/sammy17/bombs-n-balloons/blob/9d5d23ad40dfa8664d0fbbc36f0eb9ea6b89246e/bombs_and_balloons.srcs/constrs_1/new/Nexys-A7-100T-Master.xdc#L154 https://github.com/sammy17/bombs-n-balloons/blob/9d5d23ad40dfa8664d0fbbc36f0eb9ea6b89246e/bombs_and_balloons.srcs/constrs_1/new/Nexys-A7-100T-Master.xdc#L155 Replace these with relevant constraints if you are using a different board than Nexys A7.

+Now follow the rest of the instructions in Getting started section.

  ## Developers:
    Farbin Fayza